GanimyKava/aeterna/README.md

 ### 🎯 Core Functionality
 - **Marker-Based AR**: Point your camera at AR markers to see 3D historical reconstructions
+- **Demo Mode**: Test the app without camera or markers - perfect for presentations and demos!
 - **Audio Narration**: Listen to detailed historical information about each attraction
 - **Location-Based Discovery**: Find nearby historical attractions using GPS
 - **Interactive 3D Models**: View animated 3D representations of historical monuments